Polycystic Ovarian Syndrome

 Important Reminder: This information is only intended to provide gynecology guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist or certified gynecology specialist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Polycystic Ovarian Syndrome?
-Would like to schedule an appointment with one of the best Gynecologist in NYC, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with one of the best OB GYN NYC, Dr. Anat Zelmanovich, please contact our office.

 ☎ (212) 533-4575